Our Team

 Dr Nick Campain

-Nick worked in Makunduchi in 2011.
-He oversaw the renovation of hospital wards and managed the expansion of surgical services, among other hospital facilities.
-He’s a surgical trainee who has worked across several African countries, and strongly believes in the HIPZ ethos of working in partnership with the Ministry of Health in Zanzibar.
+Nick is a Consultant Urological & Robotic Surgeon in Exeter and was a volunteer doctor for HIPZ in Makunduchi in 2010- 2011.
+He oversaw the renovation of hospital wards and managed the expansion of surgical services, amongst other hospital facilities and has worked with HIPZ ever since.
+He strongly believes in the ethos of working in partnership with the Ministry of Health in Zanzibar to achieve universal health coverage.

 Ian Franklin